sok-og-skriv/sok-og-skriv-web/docs/referansestiler/mla.md

 ### Artikkel i tidsskrift

-REDIGERE: Issues of scholarly journals are now identified with, for instance, “vol. 64, no. 1” rather than “64.1” (39–40).
+REDIGERE, nytt eksempel: Issues of scholarly journals are now identified with, for instance, “vol. 64, no. 1” rather than “64.1” (39–40).
 If an issue of a scholarly journal is dated with a month or season, the month or season is now always cited along with the year (45).

 ::: teksten